stoically/temporary-containers/docs/README.md

 *Notes: Isolation wont work on or to addons.mozilla.org.
 Firefox prevents content scripts on and canceling requests to that domain.*

 **Other Keyboard Shortcuts**
-*Open Tabs in the currently active Container by*
+*Open tabs in the currently active Container by*

 - Pressing Alt+X*
-- It's also possible to Middle Mouse or Ctrl/Cmd+Left Click on the default new tab icon
+- It's also possible to Middle Mouse or Ctrl/Cmd+Left click on the default new tab icon

-*Open Tabs in new "No Container" Tabs (might be useful in Automatic Mode)*
+*Open tabs in new "No Container" tabs (might be useful in Automatic Mode)*

-- Pressing Alt+N* (Tab) or Shift+Alt+C* (Window)
+- Pressing Alt+N* (tab) or Shift+Alt+C* (Window)
-- It's also possible to RightClick ContextMenu on a Link "Open Link in New Container Tab" > "No Container"
+- It's also possible to RightClick ContextMenu on a link "Open link in new Container tab" > "No Container"

 * Disabled by default.
 Need to be activated in the Advanced Add-on options.

 **Automatically Delete History**
 There's a feature that lets you open special Temporary Containers that automatically delete their History.
 It needs to be explicitly enabled in the options under "Advanced".
-It comes with a warning since Firefox doesn't support that feature fully [yet](https://bugzilla.mozilla.org/show_bug.cgi?id=1283320): Every Full Website URL that you visit (including path) will get completely removed from history, since it's not possible to get only the History for one Container yet.
+It comes with a warning since Firefox doesn't support that feature fully [yet](https://bugzilla.mozilla.org/show_bug.cgi?id=1283320): Every Full website URL that you visit (including path) will get completely removed from history, since it's not possible to get only the History for one Container yet.
 Make sure to read the warning and explanation carefully before using that feature.

 **Set Cookies**